rakuten-ads/Rakuten-Reward-JS/README.md

 ```

 ## Join and Cancel Mission

 From version 1.1.0 onwards, we support the join and cancel functionality for missions.

 There are no code changes required and this feature can be enabled in the developer portal during mission creation.

-### Set `hasSubscription` to Yes
+### Set `Does this mission require user's subscription` to Yes

 During mission creation in the developer portal, set the `Does this mission require user's subscription` parameter to 'Yes'.
 This step is essential to activate the join and cancel feature.

 ### Terms and Conditions

-Once `hasSubscription` is set to 'Yes', a terms and conditions field will automatically appear.
+Once `Does this mission require user's subscription` is set to 'Yes', a terms and conditions field will automatically appear.
 Fill in the necessary details in this field.

 ### Joining and Exiting Missions

-With `hasSubscription` set to 'Yes' and the terms and conditions filled, users can then join and exit missions.
+With `Does this mission require user's subscription` set to 'Yes' and the terms and conditions filled, users can then join and exit missions.
 The terms and conditions will be displayed during the join process.

 ### Persistent Progress

 If a user exits a mission and later decides to join the same mission again, their progress will be retained.

 ---

 <br />
 [For a more detailed UI, please refer to UI.MD](./UI.MD)